We were thinking of travelling with my daughter to Istanbul, I was just wondering about the food standards as she is immune compromised.

 Eat only in places that look clean

-Learn the Turkish words for hot (spicy) and hot (temperature) so you can be very clear about wanting your food served hot. over 7 years ago
+Learn the Turkish words for hot (spicy) and hot (temperature) so you can be very clear about wanting your food served hot. almost 8 years ago